 You will also need to get some food in.
 Chameleons eat a combination of leafy greens and gut-loaded insects and these will cost the equivalent of a few dollars a week.

 You can get specialist insurance and wellness packages for chameleons, costing $10 per month up to around $20.
-Alternatively, vet visits can cost anywhere up to $200 or more.
+Alternatively, vet visits can cost anywhere from $200 or more.